I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/minitape/ns-minitape-_tape_init_data_ex.md

 ## Members

+`InitDataSize`

+####

+#####

+`VerifyInquiry`

+Specifies the entry point of the tape miniclass driver's <a href="..\minitape\nc-minitape-tape_verify_inquiry_routine.md">TapeMiniVerifyInquiry</a> routine, which determines whether the driver supports a given device.
+This routine is required.

+`QueryModeCapabilitiesPage`

+Directs the tape class driver when <b>TRUE</b> to pass a mode capabilities page to the tape miniclass driver's <a href="..\minitape\nc-minitape-tape_verify_inquiry_routine.md">TapeMiniVerifyInquiry</a> and <a href="..\minitape\nc-minitape-tape_extension_init_routine.md">TapeMiniExtensionInit</a> routines.

+`MinitapeExtensionSize`

+Specifies the size, in bytes, of a driver-specific context area.
+If this member is nonzero, <b>ExtensionInit </b>must not be <b>NULL</b>.
+This value is optional and must be set to zero if not used.

+`ExtensionInit`

+Pointer to the tape miniclass driver's <a href="..\minitape\nc-minitape-tape_extension_init_routine.md">TapeMiniExtensionInit</a> routine, which initializes an optional minitape extension, if any.
+If <b>MiniTapeExtensionSize</b> is zero, <b>ExtensionInit</b> must be <b>NULL</b>.

+`DefaultTimeOutValue`

+Specifies the number of seconds that the tape class driver waits for an SRB request before canceling it.
+If this value is zero, the tape class driver sets an appropriate default value.
+The tape class driver always uses the default time-out value for read and write requests.
+The routines contained in the TAPE_INIT_DATA_EX structure can override the default time-out value for device control requests by setting <b>TimeOutValue</b> in an SRB.

+`TapeError`

+Pointer to the tape miniclass driver's <a href="..\minitape\nc-minitape-tape_error_routine.md">TapeMiniTapeError</a> routine, which augments the error-handling activities of the tape class driver.
+This routine is optional.
+If one is not used, <b>TapeError</b> must be set to <b>NULL</b>.

 `CommandExtensionSize`

 Specifies the size, in bytes, of a command extension to be allocated before the start of each tape command.
 A tape miniclass driver uses the command extension to store context during the processing of tape commands.
 Its size and internal structure are defined by the tape miniclass driver.
 A command extension is optional.
 If one is not used, <b>CommandExtensionSize</b> must be set to zero.